 The Millionaire Teacher by Andrew Hallam

 This book, written by a teacher, highlights the nine rules of wealth you should have learned in school.
-The 2nd edition of the book was published in 2017.
 Because it shows how anyone can build a lucrative portfolio, we’ve selected this book as one of the best overall books about investing.
 Yes, you can prosper even on a low salary.

 Among Hallam’s wealth rules is how to make money through a responsible portfolio.
-He advocates the power of compound interest to grow investments.
-And to avoid paying unnecessary fees.
-Some of the advice relates to self-perception and your relationship with money.
-Other advice is practical investment advice you can take to the bank.
+He advocates the power of compound interest to grow investments and to avoid paying unnecessary fees.
+Finally, some of the advice relates to self-perception and your relationship with money.

 Canadian personal finance advisor and educator Kelley Keehn’s book covers the broad spectrum of personal finance.
 She advocates saving well, spending some money, and feeling good about your finances.
 The book addresses how and when to invest for your future, along with other personal finance goals such as working to be mortgage-free and building good credit.